Let’s talk about homemade vanilla extract, and why it’s a great idea to make it!

 Give it a good shake, then pop it in a cool dark place.
 Shake it as often as you remember to.
 Once a week is ideal, but if you forget don’t worry, it will be fine.

 Now is the hard part, waiting for it to be ready.
 Some extract recipes say you can use it in as little as 6 weeks.
 I personally find that the flavour is nowhere near developed enough at this stage, the alcohol smell is still pretty overwhelming, with the vanilla smell trailing way behind.
 I would say it needs to sit for a couple of months, minimum.
 Give it a sniff after this time and if the vanilla scent is the one that hits you first then it’s ready to use.
 If not, wait a bit longer.
+I like it best when it has sat for 4-6 months.

 If you’re interested to see the colour changes that a vodka-only extract goes through, then check out this (somewhat badly captured) photo.
 The first bottle is clearly (bad pun) a bottle of plain vodka.
 The second is just after adding the beans, and the third is the extract after six-ish months.